rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This document reuses the terminology defined in {{RFC7950}}, {{RFC8341}}, {{RFC8342}}, {{RFC8639}} and {{RFC8641}}.

-**TODO, if this document progresses, we should check which of this terminology we actually use/re-use (and ensure it is used consistently), and if any new terminology should be introduced in this document.**

 The following terms are taken from {{RFC8342}}:

 - *Datastore*: A conceptual place to store and access information.
 A datastore might be implemented, for example, using files, a database, flash memory locations, or combinations thereof.
 A datastore maps to an instantiated YANG data tree.